 One method of revenue generation and service coordination is to transport clients for other agencies.
 Not one agency responding to the survey stated that they currently contract with other agencies or organizations to transport clients.
-Additional research into the viability of ride sharing between agencies will be explored in the upcoming year.
+Additional research into the viability of ride and vehicle sharing between agencies and commute programs for employers will be explored in the upcoming year.